camroybal/greywrite/content/thoughts/Managing notes with git.md

 ---
 ### Github

-I have spent time working with git in other projects related to little scripts here and there to optimize my work.
-Admittedly however, I have never really worked on any major projects or contributed to any major projects (something I would like to explore).
-Most of the challenges I have encountered in managing my personal notes is likely related to a general lack of knowledge of git.
+I have spent time working with git in other projects.
+Mostly those projects are related to little scripts here and there to optimize my work or to backup my personal system .config files.
+Admittedly however, I have never really worked on any major projects or contributed to any major projects (something I would like to explore). and most of the challenges I have encountered in managing my personal notes is likely related to a general lack of knowledge of git.
 I am likely spoiled by non-versioned, set-it-and-forget-it sync systems like icloud and obsidian sync.

-The workflow looks like this:
+Currently, my workflow with git and this blog looks like this:

 ![[git notes workflow.png]]
 I have had some challenges with starting notes on one system, moving locations, then trying to continue my work on another system.